Real Peru

 Is this trip right for me?

 On this trip, you’ll be camping along the Inca Trail and spending the night in a homestay on Lake Titicaca.
 Both have very basic, shared facilities (such as drop toilets and no showers).
+Meals at your homestay on Lake Titicaca may be more basic than you're used to.
 This is all part of the adventure of being among nature!

 The Amazon Jungle can be very hot and humid.
 Light cotton clothing is the best way to tackle this.
 Also, don't forget tropical-strength insect repellent!
 It’s also important to wear sunscreen and always drink plenty of water.